AdobeDocs/analytics-2.0-apis/bdia.md

 - BDIA can only send data to report suites that are configured as "Timestamp enabled" or "Timestamp optional."
 - Historical data for a visitor grouping must be ingested before any current data can be processed, unless Timestamp Optional report suites are being used and visitor continuity is not possible or not desirable.
 - The amount of server calls that can be processed in a given time are dependent on throttle limits and allocated resources for that customer.
 Spikes in server calls must be reported to Client Care in the same ways that normal data collection dictates.
+- Do not send more than 1 file per 20 seconds per visitor group.
+Files can be as large as 100 MB compressed (gzip)
+- Utilize enough visitor groups so that you do not send more than 2000 rows/second per visitor group.

 ## Batch Files